 The service of a Board member may be terminated only by written agreement of both parties.

-If a Board member resigns, is unable to serve, or is terminated, a new Board member shall be selected within four weeks in the same manner as the Board me member who was removed was originally selected.
+If a Board member resigns, is unable to serve, or is terminated, a new Board member shall be selected within four weeks in the same manner as the Board member who was removed was originally selected.
 Additional Responsibilities of the Standing Disputes Review Board

 General.
-Within 120 days after the establishment of the Board, the Board shall meet at a mutually agreeable location to:
+No later than 10 days after the Three Party Agreement has been signed by the Chief Engineer, the DRB will coordinate with the parties on the date and location of the initial DRB meeting.

 Obtain copies of the Contract documents and Contractor's schedules for each of the Board members.